Annaly Capital Management And Yield Spread

 When LIBOR Rates Fall Below Treasury Rates

 The impact of the LIBOR rates going under the Treasury rates was a book value loss for the mortgage REITs.
 However, it also implies that new hedges can be locked in at lower rates.
-Theoretically then, the mortgage REIT could borrow at less than the "risk free rate".
+Theoretically then, the mortgage REIT could borrow at less than the "risk free rate."
 They would be stuck using repurchase agreements and may need to pay something around the Treasury yield plus 5 basis points, but they would be locking in the longer rate at a level materially below the Treasury rate.
-If the swap is running 13 basis points below the treasury rate and the mREIT only needs to pay 5 basis above the short term LIBOR rate when borrowing, the net result would be borrowing at about 8 basis points under the longer term Treasury rate.
+If the swap is running 13 basis points below the treasury rate and the mREIT only needs to pay 5 basis points above the short-term LIBOR rate when borrowing, the net result would be borrowing at about 8 basis points under the longer-term Treasury rate.
 The ability to borrow below the risk-free rate is an example of economic theory being inaccurate, but it is important to point out that unlimited leverage still does not exist.

 In a nutshell: LIBOR swap rates were materially higher than Treasury rates; that was a problem for book value.
-When the rates fell below Treasury rates, it was painful for book value but positive for future earnings.
+When the rates fell below Treasury rates, it was painful for book value, but positive for future earnings.

 The latest values, depending on which source is used, will run around 8 to 10 basis points of spread between the two rates.
 The shrinking spread here should create a small gain for book value, but it is a negative for future earnings.